MCFpy/mcf/docs/source/getting_started.rst

 The ``mcf`` package generates a number of standard outputs for your convenience.
 After initializing a Modified Causal Forest, the package will create an output folder - as indicated in the console output - where these results will subsequently be stored.
 You can also manually specify this folder using the `gen_outpath` parameter.

-Next we will train the Modified Causal Forest using the *train_mcf_df* data:
+Next we will train the Modified Causal Forest on the *train_mcf_df* data using the :py:meth:`~mcf_mini.ModifiedCausalForest.train` method:

 .. code-block:: python

     my_mcf.train(train_mcf_df)

-Now we are ready to estimate the heterogeneous treatment effects on the *pred_mcf_train_pt_df* data:
+Now we are ready to estimate the heterogeneous treatment effects on the *pred_mcf_train_pt_df* data using the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method.

 .. code-block:: python

     results = my_mcf.predict(pred_mcf_train_pt_df)

-The `predict` method returns a dictionary containing the estimation results.
+The :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method returns a dictionary containing the estimation results.
 To gain an overview, have a look at the keys of the dictionary:

 .. code-block:: python

     print(results.keys())

 By default the average treatment effects (ATE's) as well as the individualized average treatment effects (IATE's) are estimated.
-To learn more about the different kinds of heterogeneous treatment effects, see here.
+If these terms do not sound familiar, click here to learn more about the different kinds of heterogeneous treatment effects.

 In the multiple treatment setting there is more than one average treatment effect to consider.
 The following entry of the results dictionary lists the estimated treatment contrasts: